Signs of Attaining God (Ishwarprapti).

 Through love, devotion, spiritual practice, and the pursuit of truth, anyone can reach this state.
 However, it is a very difficult journey, and without God's grace, it is almost impossible.
 "Please do not imitate the signs of attaining God mentioned above; simply recognize and match them.
 Imitating these signs may lead one into illusion and trouble.

-It moves as if to take God's place.
+It moves as though to take God's place.

 The idol stands in silent pride,